-Get your daily driver, or personalized 🐳 container, just the way you like it!
-From dot files management, to package installation, to setting up neovim, to other little features you didn't know you needed,
+Get your daily driver just the way you like it, from dot files installation, to package installation, to other little features you didn't know you needed,

-onboardme intends to save you time with initializing and maintaining your personal evironments ✨
+onboardme intends to save you time with initializing and upgrading your environment.

 Keep your Dot Files Up To Date Across multiple systems